 This won't be the ultimate guide to office politics, even if you have suspected that you would earn less after the coalition government came into power.
-This information could make you gutted about a dwindling bonus pot.
+This information from our CV service could make you gutted about a dwindling bonus pot.
 You might be tempted to turn into an unscrupulous professional, but don't.

 It won't be difficult to influence people in the workplace if you have good intention. and it doesn't matter if you're oozing with charisma.
 Your boss would admire someone who needs little (or no) supervision, but it has been proven that teamwork is the only way to go far and enjoy the journey.
 Keep in mind that this doesn't apply to your travel plans, where you're hoping to find some drinking buddies after settling in a full-moon party.
 (You would wish for it after looking at photos of Instragram users, most of whom are complete strangers.
 It could be discussed in another time and place, though.)
 There are a few things to keep in mind.

 It may be difficult to smile after commuting (or walking) in the dark.
 It's a normal reaction to have that urge to quit (and do a remote job), but you might be up to more challenges.
 On the other hand, you seem to be a stoic employee who has read too many brooding tales.
 There's nothing wrong in asking a question or two on a colleague, finding out about the handling of the unusual conditions.
 (You could learn something if it would be different from you.)
 Make your presence known without your workmate(s) misinterpreting your gesture for something else.
 There's another thing, which could be more challenging than you think.